diem/website/docs/core/life-of-a-transaction.md

 * [Libra Protocol: Key Concepts](libra-protocol.md) &mdash; Introduces you to the fundamental concepts of the Libra protocol.
 * [My First Transaction](my-first-transaction.md) &mdash; Guides you through executing your very first transaction on the Libra Blockchain using the Libra CLI client.
 * [Getting Started With Move](move-overview.md) &mdash; Introduces you to a new blockchain programming language called Move.
-* [Libra Core Overview](libra-core-overview.md) &mdash; Provides the concept and implementation details of the Libra Core components through READMEs.
 * [CLI Guide](libra-cli.md) &mdash; Lists the commands (and their usage) of the Libra CLI client.
 * [Libra Glossary](reference/glossary.md) &mdash; Provides a quick reference to Libra terminology.
 * [State Machine Replication in the Libra Blockchain](state-machine-replication-paper.md) &mdash; Provides a detailed look into our consensus protocol **LibraBFT**.